DebjaniSihiLab/starter-hugo-research-group/content/contact/contact.md

 ---

-If you are interested in joining my research group, contact me at debjani.sihi@emory.edu.
+If you are interested in joining my research group, contact me at dsihi@ncsu.edu.